Westport House: 21st century

 After the death of the 11th Marquess of Sligo in July 2014, the house passed to his five daughters, as a result of private legislation passed by Seanad in 1993, enabling him to disinherit his cousin Sebastian Browne, the heir to the peerages and estate.

+In October 2015, it was revealed that the Westport House Estate was in NAMA for debts secured on the 380 acre estate, but not the house, for almost €10 million.

 On 17 January 2017, the daughters of the 11th Marquess sold Westport House to the Hughes family, a local business family in Westport, ending the Browne family's association with Westport House lasting hundreds of years.
 The Hughes family planned to spend €50 million on refurbishment.